Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 • A low threshold to pain (including IBS-related Abdominal Pain).

-You, as an IBS sufferer, have a 40-50% chance to have anxiety or any other mental health problem.
+As an IBS sufferer, you have a 40-50% chance of having anxiety or any other mental health problem.

-Anxiety is can be easily evaluated by a simple questionnaire called the GAD-7 score. but it is not only about anxiety. as many other psychological abnormalities can contribute.
+Anxiety can be easily evaluated by a simple questionnaire called the GAD-7 score.
+But it is not only about anxiety. as many other psychological abnormalities can contribute.

-So, to make it simple for you, this simple test provided by Online-Therapy.com screening for ANY Mental health issues is a better fit than taking an anxiety-only test.
+So, to simplify it, this simple test provided by Online-Therapy.com screening for ANY Mental health issues is a better fit than taking an anxiety-only test.

-Actually, there is too many treatments and actions you can take.
-But for me, the approach of mentioning every single option to cope with your anxiety is too overwhelming.
+There are too many treatments and actions you can take.
+But mentioning every single option to cope with your anxiety is too overwhelming for me.

-And the “Too-many” options can lead to you not taking any action.
+And the “Too-many” options can lead to you not acting.

-So, I will narrow this to the two or 3 most effective approaches to deal with your mental health issues causing IBS and anorexia:
+So, I will narrow this to the two or three most effective approaches to deal with your mental health issues causing IBS and anorexia:

 • The first approach (Easiest to implement): Gut-directed Hypnotherapy for anorexia.